cryptrunner49/goargs/README.md

 The parser is designed to be test-friendly:

-- Use a `bytes.Buffer` as the output writer to capture usage output
+- Use a `bytes.Buffer` to capture usage output.
-- Pass argument slices directly to `Parse`
+- Pass argument slices directly to `Parse`.
-- Check returned errors instead of handling process exits
+- Check returned errors instead of handling process exits.
-- No global state dependencies
+- No global state dependencies.

 Example test: